 A New Building in Downtown Berkeley

 In 1997, the Bancroft Way building was declared seismically unsafe, and planning and fundraising began for the construction of a new home for BAMPFA on Center Street between Oxford and Shattuck, where the UC Berkeley campus meets downtown Berkeley.
 The New York-based architectural firm Diller Scofidio + Renfro was selected to design the new facility, which opened on January 31, 2016.
 The building integrates a 48,000-square-foot 1939 Art Deco–style building, formerly the UC Berkeley printing plant, with a 35,000-square-foot new structure, creating a dynamic, versatile, and easily accessible home for BAMPFA’s collections, programs, and offices.
 The printing plant’s distinctive north-facing sawtooth roof was preserved, allowing filtered natural light into many of the ground-floor galleries.
 The structure, a stainless steel–clad curvilinear volume, carries into the twenty-first century the streamlined Deco style of the 1939 printing plant.
 In addition to a range of exhibition galleries, BAMPFA visitors can now enjoy two film theaters (with 232 seats and 33 seats, respectively), a performance forum, cafe, four study centers for art and film, a reading room, an art-making lab, and various creatively designed gathering areas.
-Connected both to campus and the burgeoning Berkeley Arts District and located just a block from the Downtown Berkeley BART station, BAMPFA is more accessbile and better positioned than ever to, as our mission states, "inspire the imagination and ignite critical dialogue through art and film.
-We aspire to be locally connected and globally relevant, engaging audiences from the campus, community, and beyond."
+Connected both to campus and the burgeoning Berkeley Arts District and located just a block from the Downtown Berkeley BART station, BAMPFA is more accessible and better positioned than ever to, as our mission states, “inspire the imagination and ignite critical dialogue through art, film, and other forms of creative expression.”